DataDog/documentation/content/en/containers/cluster_agent/admission_controller.md

 | `service`          | Inject Datadog's local-service DNS name in `DD_AGENT_HOST` environment variable (available with Kubernetes v1.22+)|
 | `socket`           | Inject Unix Domain Socket path in `DD_TRACE_AGENT_URL` environment variable and the volume definition to access the corresponding path |

-**Note**: Pod-specific mode takes precedence over the global mode defined at the Admission controller level.
+**Note**: Pod-specific mode takes precedence over the global mode defined at the Admission Controller level.

 #### Notes

-- The admission controller needs to be deployed and configured before the creation of new application pods.
+- The Admission Controller needs to be deployed and configured before the creation of new application pods.
 It cannot update pods that already exist.
-- To disable the admission controller injection feature, use the Cluster Agent configuration: `DD_ADMISSION_CONTROLLER_INJECT_CONFIG_ENABLED=false`
+- To disable the Admission Controller injection feature, use the Cluster Agent configuration: `DD_ADMISSION_CONTROLLER_INJECT_CONFIG_ENABLED=false`
-- By using the Datadog admission controller, users can skip configuring the application pods using downward API ([step 2 in Kubernetes Trace Collection setup][3]).
+- By using the Datadog Admission Controller, users can skip configuring the application pods using downward API ([step 2 in Kubernetes Trace Collection setup][3]).
 - In a Google Kubernetes Engine (GKE) Private Cluster, you need to [add a Firewall Rule for the control plane][4].
 The webhook handling incoming connections receives the request on port `443` and directs it to a service implemented on port `8000`.
 By default, in the Network for the cluster there should be a Firewall Rule named like `gke-<CLUSTER_NAME>-master`.
 The "Source filters" of the rule match the "Control plane address range" of the cluster.
 Edit this Firewall Rule to allow ingress to the TCP port `8000`.